 - June: Metropolitan Regatta, Marlow Regatta, Richmond Regatta, Henley Women’s Regatta, Henley Royal Regatta

-- July: Kingston Regatta, Molesey Regatta, National Championships
+- July: Kingston Regatta, Molesey Regatta and others

 - August: Henley Town and Visitor’s Regatta

-These events not only provide an opportunity for our Members to compete at club and national level, but also provide for a great social occasion for those not competing.
-Many of the head races row straight past our Club balcony and support on such days is actively encouraged.
+Events not only provide an opportunity for our members to compete at novice, club and veteran levels, but are also great social occasions for those not competing.
+Many of the head races row straight past our Club balcony and support on such days is actively encouraged and appreciated.

 Vesta organises two major racing events during the season:

-We ask all our Members to support these events either by competing in the races or by volunteering to help on the day, whether as part of the timing team, marshalling, launch driving, or simply providing food and beverage to the on water teams.
+We ask all our members to support these events either by competing in the races or by volunteering to help on the day, whether as part of the timing team, marshalling, launch driving, or by serving food and beverage to the on-water teams.

 British Rowing (BR) is the governing body of all rowing in the United Kingdom.
 The vast majority of UK regattas are run under BR rules, the exceptions being Henley Royal Regatta and Henley Women’s Regatta which have their own rules for entry.

 All competitors, including coxswains, must be a member of the BR, with Vesta as a nominated club, to be entered into any race or regatta (including Henley Royal Regatta and Henley Women’s Regatta).
-BR membership is currently £44 per annum and includes a level of indemnity insurance.
+BR membership information is available on its website.